alifeee/blog/notes/how to jailbreak a kindle (updated).md

 Why not buy an old Kindle from eBay or CEX (the Kindle 4 seems around £15-20) – or even better: get your auntie's old one that she no longer uses – and jailbreak it.

+See my [other post about kindles](/notes/how-to-jailbreak-a-kindle-updated/) for more

 ## Why ?

 Mainly, it lets you detach from Amazon's ecosystem.
 Amazon doesn't have to know what you're doing with the device (what books you're reading), nor does it have any control via-the-Internet over the device, nor does Amazon get to decide what formats you are and aren't allowed to read.